cloudera/livy/README.rst

 Building Livy
 =============

 Livy is built using `Apache Maven`_.
-To checkout and build Livy, run:
+To check out and build Livy, run:

 .. code:: shell

-    % git clone git@github.com:cloudera/livy.git
+    git clone git@github.com:cloudera/livy.git
-    % cd livy
+    cd livy
-    % mvn package
+    mvn package

-By default Livy is built against CDH 5.5's distribution of Spark (based off Spark 1.5.0).
+By default Livy is built against the CDH 5.5 distribution of Spark (based off Spark 1.5.0).
 You can build Livy against a different version of Spark by setting the ``spark.version`` property:

 .. code:: shell

-    % mvn -Dspark.version=1.6.1 package
+    mvn -Dspark.version=1.6.0 package

 The version of Spark used when running Livy does not need to match the version used to build Livy.
 The Livy package itself does not contain a Spark distribution, and will work with any supported